Rights of appeal against a housing benefit decision

 Is the amount of housing benefit right?

 Housing Benefit is there to help you pay your rent.
-We want to be sure you are getting all the benefit you are entitled to.
+We want to be sure that you are getting all the benefit you can.
 You may have extra information that we did not take into account when we worked out your benefit.
 We may have made a mistake.
 We want to know and make sure your benefit is correct.

-The rules are complicated and cannot be explained here.
-You are entitled to a detailed explanation of how we worked out your benefit.
-This is called a 'written statement of reasons'.
-It must be requested within one month of the date on the decision letter.
+The rules are complex.
+The rules entitle you to a detailed explanation of how we worked out your benefit.
+This is a 'written statement of reasons'.
+You must request this within one month of the date on the decision letter.
 Even if you do not qualify for any benefit, you can still ask for a detailed explanation.

 - Do you disagree with the information we have used?

 - Do you think that we were wrong to say that you did not qualify for benefit?

 - Do you think that we should not have restricted your rent?

 - Do you disagree with the amount of non-dependant deductions?

 - Do you think that we should backdate your claim?
 That is, should we give you benefit from an earlier date?